deepnlp-cs599-usc/quac/SDNet/README.md

 ## Usage
 In preprocess folder there is a script to convert QuAC data to CoQA format.

-for detailed usage please refer to [SDNet GitHub page](https://github.com/Microsoft/SDNet)
+For detailed usage please refer to [SDNet GitHub page](https://github.com/Microsoft/SDNet)

 ## Result and conclusion
 Training loss and development set F1 score are shown below: